South Australian Bar Association

 The SA Bar Association is committed to promoting gender equity at the Bar in South Australia.
 The “Women at the Bar” sub-committee was established in 2014 to consider measures that can be adopted by the Association that will:-

-A pledge by Silks indicating a personal commitment to advancing equality and diversity including, at a minimum, recommending at least one new woman for a research task or junior brief annually, and to actively support a non-discriminatory workplace culture at the Bar.
+A pledge by Silks indicating a personal commitment to equality and diversity including, at a minimum, recommending at least one new woman for a research task or junior brief annually, and to actively support a non-discriminatory workplace culture at the Bar.